Platinum-Saber/Infinite-Stack/SEM-3/CS2043-Operating Systems/Study Notes/Threads and Concurrency.md

 ```

 ### Explanation:
+- **ForkJoinPool**: The `ForkJoinPool` is an implementation of the **ExecutorService** designed to work with tasks that can be broken down into smaller tasks.

-- **RecursiveTask**: An abstract class representing a task that returns a result.
+- **RecursiveTask**: This abstract class represents a task that returns a result.
+In this case, the task is calculating the Fibonacci number recursively.

-- **Fork**: We split the problem into smaller tasks (recursive calls to compute Fibonacci numbers).
-- **Join**: After computing the smaller tasks, the results are combined.
+- **fork() and join()**: The `fork()` method splits the task into smaller tasks that can be run in parallel, while the `join()` method waits for the result of the forked task.

+- **Efficiency**: The **Fork-Join Framework** excels in scenarios where tasks can be recursively broken down into smaller units and then combined (e.g., parallel sorting algorithms).

 ---